What Are Cobots?

 Collaborative vs. Industrial Robots

 Industrial robots focus more on efficiency rather than safety, so they move at high speeds, carry heavier payloads and are typically larger than cobots.
 For these reasons, industrial robots are separated from human workers by cages or barriers.
-In addition to being smaller, carrying lighter loads and moving slower, cobots feature curves as opposed to sharp edges, keeping an emphasis on worker safety.
+In addition to being smaller, carrying lighter loads and moving slower, cobots feature curves as opposed to sharp edges, emphasizing worker safety.

 And while cobots can be set up quickly, industrial robots are more complex to program and usually require knowledge of particular programming languages.
 Cobots are also easy to reconfigure for different tasks, making them more flexible.
 In contrast, industrial robots are built for specific tasks, and it can be time-consuming to retrain them.